 ~Cokayne's Complete Peerage, 2nd Edition, (Hereford), Vol. VI, pp. 447-449

 • Web Reference: William Fitz Osbern Castle builder.

-William married Adelise de Toeni, daughter of Roger I "the Spaniard" de Toeni seigneur de Toeni et Conches and Godehut.141 (Adelise de Toeni was buried in Abbey of Lire 141.)
+William married Adelise de Toeni, daughter of Roger "the Spaniard" de Toeni seigneur de Toeni et Conches and Godehildis.141 (Adelise de Toeni was buried in Abbey of Lire 141.)

 William next married Richilde Comtesse de Hainault, daughter of Regnier V comte de Mons and Unknown, Shortly before 1071.197 (Richilde Comtesse de Hainault was born about 1035, died on 15 Mar 1087 141 and was buried in Abbey Hanson 141.)